Vestia Board Members

 - Project leadership, management and governance - including effectiveness governance review

-In addition to her role as Executive Director of Vestia Community Trust, Marina is Director of Corporate Services for our parent company, The Community Housing Group.
+In addition to her role as Managing Director of Vestia Community Trust, Marina is Group Director and Company Secretary for our parent company, The Community Housing Group.

 Marina's career in housing spans 30 years and has involved working in some of the most challenging areas of the district.
 Marina was the first person to receive a personal Ambassador of Excellence Award from Midlands Excellence 2001.
 In this role, she has supported a number of statutory, voluntary and private sector organisations to improve their businesses.

-Marina is responsible for business planning, securing funding and meeting The Community Housing Group's targets and aspirations for sustainable communities.
+Marina is responsible for the delivery of the Group’s Corporate Services (IT, HR, Marketing and Communications and Business Support) business planning, monitoring risk and corporate social responsibility, securing funding and meeting The Community Housing Group's targets and aspirations for sustainable communities.